IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 * `space_guid` - (Optional, string) The GUID for the IBM Cloud space associated with the cluster.
 You can retrieve the value from data source `ibm_space` or by running the `bx iam space <space-name> --guid` command in the IBM Cloud CLI.
 * `account_guid` - (Optional, string) The GUID for the IBM Cloud account associated with the cluster.
 You can retrieve the value from data source `ibm_account` or by running the `bx iam accounts` command in the IBM Cloud CLI.
 * `region` - (Optional, string) The region where the cluster is provisioned.
 If the region is not specified it will be defaulted to provider region(BM_REGION/BLUEMIX_REGION).
 To get the list of supported regions please access this [link](https://containers.bluemix.net/v1/regions) and use the alias.
+* `resource_group_id` - (Optional, string) The ID of the resource group.
+You can retrieve the value from data source `ibm_resource_group`.
+If not provided defaults to default resource group.
 * `workers` - (Deprecated) The worker nodes that you want to add to the cluster.
 Nested `workers` blocks have the following structure:
 	* `action` - valid actions are add, reboot and reload.
 	* `name` - Name of the worker.